Team2470/FRC-Repo-Template/README.md

+---
 # FRC-Repo-Template

 Use this template to create new repositories for FRC yearly code.
-Change the license to the current year, update the links to other repos below, and delete this information block (leave the FRC-20XX but change the date to ***THE YEAR OF KICKOFF. (if kickoff is Jan 3, 2020: use FRC-2020)***
+Change the license to the current year, update the links to other repos below, and delete this information block between the horizontal lines (leave the FRC-20XX but change the date to ***THE YEAR OF KICKOFF. (if kickoff is Jan 3, 2020: use FRC-2020)***

 ---
 # FRC-20XX